-The extension helps you to auto-fill passwords to websites and web applications, and also set up an Auto Logon gateway to launch RDP and SSH sessions.
-It allows you to view all the passwords, resource groups, favorites, and recently used resources and also enables you to search for resources.
+The extensions help you perform privileged access management operations such as sending and approving password requests, auto-filling passwords to websites, web applications, and also set up an Auto Logon gateway to launch RDP and SSH sessions.
+The extensions allow you to view all the passwords, resource groups, favorites, recently used resources and also enables you to search for resources.

-The browser extensions, once deployed, allows you to directly perform most of the password management activities, with PMP running in the background.
+The browser extensions, once deployed, allows you to directly perform most of the privileged access management activities, with PAM360 running in the background.

 Apart from the Edge browser extension, the other available extensions are:

-This document explains you in detail about the Microsoft Edge browser extension.
-Below is a detailed explanation of the steps to install the extensions, their settings and how they can help you in managing privileged resources:
+This document explains you in detail about the Edge browser extension.
+Below is a detailed explanation of the steps to install the extension, the settings required, and how it helps in managing the privileged resources:

-The Microsoft Edge browser extension provides certain advantages such as:
+The Edge browser extension provides certain advantages such as:

-- Automatic login to websites and applications from the browser without the need to access the PMP web interface.
+- Automatic login to websites and applications from the browser without the need to access the PAM360 web interface.